bradly0cjw/OXWU-notify/README.md

 > There is lot of tutoriel about how to get Discord Webhook URL and Line Acces Token.

 > [!WARNING]
-> Due to EULA of OX-WakeUP, This notify system is only for personal use.
-Do not use this for commercial use or use this to provide service to others.
+> Due to EULA of OX-WakeUP, This notify system is only for personal use.<br>
+> Do not use this for commercial use or use this to provide service to others.

 > [!CAUTION]
-> Count Down Feature is for reference only, it may not be accurate due to network delay, different devices, etc.
+> Count Down Feature is for reference only, it may not be accurate due to network delay, different devices, etc.<br>
-> Repository owner and autuor are not responsible for any loss caused by this feature.
+> Repository owner and autuor are not responsible for any loss caused by this feature.<br>
 > Use at your own risk.

 ## Install